hiandersson/dream-rl-agents/Documentation/PPO.md

 The easiest option to reduce noise is to sample more trajectories in parallel and average them out.
 This also gives the advantage of distributed computing since agent enviroment can be run on parallel threads or computers.

 ![Parallel trajectories](/Documentation/PPOParallelTrajectories.png)

+#### Credit assigment

+In REINFORCE the rewards in each step are summed to a total reward which we then use to calculate the gradient.
+This gives the credit assignment problem since good and bad actions are bunched up together.

+Since we have a Markov process (where each step in the process is only depending on the previous) the action in time t can only affect the future reward so we can igonre the past reward.
+So to correctly assign credit to each action a at time step t we only consider the future rewards and t.